 Feline Immunodeficiency Virus (FIV) is often confused with Feline Leukemia Virus (FeLV).
 Although they are both viruses that attack the immune system, they are not the same.

-They share similar symptoms, such as anemia, chronic oral infection and inflammation, recurring skin, bladder and upper respiratory issues, and persistent fever, poor appetite or diarrhea.
+They share similar symptoms, such as anaemia, chronic oral infection and inflammation, recurring skin, bladder and upper respiratory issues, and persistent fever, poor appetite or diarrhoea.
 We encourage owners to run a blood test to identify/confirm the virus especially when your cat lives in a multi-cat household.

 Both viruses do not survive long outside the host’s body and cannot be transmitted to humans.

 Can FIV/FeLV cats live together with non-infected cats?

 FIV cats may live a normal, healthy lifespan.
 Since transmission of the virus is through blood and saliva via bite wounds, FIV-positive cats that live harmoniously with non-FIV cats can cohabit with a low risk of transmission of the virus.
 Grooming between FIV and non-FIV cats does not cause the transmission of the virus.